GerHobbelt/cef-wiki/BranchesAndBuilding.md

 2\.
 Create a chromium checkout directory (for example, /path/to/chromium).
 To avoid potential problems make sure the path is as short as possible and does not contain spaces or special characters.

 3\.
-View the CHROMIUM\_BUILD\_COMPATIBILITY.txt file in the CEF top-level directory to identify what Chromium release branch you need.
-This will change over time as CEF is updated to work with newer Chromium release branches.
+View the CHROMIUM\_BUILD\_COMPATIBILITY.txt file in the CEF top-level directory to identify what Chromium release version that you need.
+This will change over time as CEF is updated to work with newer Chromium release versions.

 4\.
 Download Chromium source code using the fetch tool included with depot\_tools.
 This step only needs to be performed the first time Chromium code is checked out.